Normation/rudder-packages/rudder-agent/SOURCES/debug-script/README.md

 The idea is quite simple: a test is basically a shell function containing scenario related to a component, named "<component>_<scenario>[_agent]", that registers itself using the global "TESTS" variable.

-The "_agent" suffix is optionnal and tells the test is runnable on both agents and servers, whereas without it it means the test should be run on servers only.
+The "_agent" suffix is optional and tells the test is runnable on both agents and servers, whereas without it it means the test should be run on servers only.

 The components classify the scenarios to let the user run only scenarios related to a component.
 Ex.: "I want to run only the tests that validate that cfengine is OK"